Originally published: 25 March 2026

 Water resistance and outdoor work

-Water resistance becomes important in many UK environments.
+Water resistance becomes especially important in many UK working environments.

-- S3 includes water resistance plus added protection
+- S3 also includes water resistance, with the added benefit of stronger site protection

 š Learn more: Waterproof Safety Boots Guide